RF Boost Long Range Antenna for Cellular & Wi-Fi (Grid Parabolic)

 This large diameter parabolic cell booster antenna is engineered using the latest patented technology capable of providing the best possible signal improvement functionalities.
 As an uninterrupted gain cellular antenna, it is the best of its kind in the market today.

-Being an ultra directional antenna, it ensures high gain is achieved when pointed precisely towards the source of signal.
+Being an ultra directional antenna, RF boost antenna makes sure that high gain is achieved when pointed precisely towards the source of signal.
 Other than that, you don't really need to calibrate or adjust anything.
 External cell antenna tuning is not required.
 It simply provides the best possible gain that meets your needs.

 Essentially, Ultra Wide Band Long Range Cellular Antenna works with diverse frequency bands, purposes, and industries including: